programmfabrik/go-test-utils/README.md

 **Full documentation?** Use the source, Luke (or go to [GoDoc](https://godoc.org/github.com/programmfabrik/go-test-utils))

-*You have your own small functions, that help you with you unit test.
-Do not hesitate to open a pull request so we can build a great tool chain and make unit go testing even more effective.*
+**Do you have your own small functions, that help you with you unit test?
+Do not hesitate to open a pull request so we can build a great tool chain and make unit go testing even more effective.**

 ## Assert